chairbender/vscode-sapf/README.md

 WIP.
 Contributions welcome.
 I'm a typescript novice.

-This relies on https://github.com/vasilymilovidov/sapf-lsp for the LSP.
+This relies on the much-appreciated https://github.com/vasilymilovidov/sapf-lsp for the LSP.

 Based on the excellent supercollider VS Code extension: https://github.com/scztt/vscode-supercollider

+However, unlike the VS Code extension, interaction with sapf is done via the terminal.
+So you can use the commands provided by this extension to execute code, but you can also simply switch to the terminal and type commands directly.
+We will re-evaluate this if it proves to be annoying, but it makes this extension rather simple which has its benefits!

 ## Features

 1. Connect to the sapf-lsp for highlighting, autocompletion, etc... see https://github.com/vasilymilovidov/sapf-lsp for what features are supported (they should work mostly
 "automatically" in VS Code).
-2. Interact with sapf (evaluate code, start, stop, etc...)
+2. Interact with sapf via terminal (evaluate code, start, stop, etc...)

 ## Setup
 1. Download the .vsix file from the latest release: https://github.com/chairbender/vscode-sapf/releases